Join us for #firstsaturdayart and mixed media art journal page 'Build' I used a minimum amount of supplies to work on the page.

 In my video today I share with you how to prepare your art journal page and then go on to create some interesting marks and doodles on the page.

 I think that it is important to spend time playing in my art journal and working on a page that was previously prepared.
-It is great to have a page that you don't have to start from the beginning sometimes and you can just do some mark making.I also show you how I would start the page from the beginning, using up any spare paint that I might have to add to a page.
+It is great to have a page that you don't have to start from the beginning sometimes and you can just do some mark making.I am using book pages

 and I had applied paint to the opposite side of the paper and then proceeded to cut out heart shapes and stick them to the page.